 Helping a Loved One or Family Member with the Treatment Process

 You can start by talking to your child’s primary care physician who will be able to determine if your child’s symptoms are the result of an anxiety disorder or the result of another medical condition.
 If needed, they will also be able to provide you with referrals for a mental health professional.
-Once you have connected with a mental health professional, they will work closely with you and your child, providing them with therapeutic interventions and medication, if needed, which will help to alleviate some of your child’s distressing symptoms.

 As a parent, you play an essential role in helping your child or adolescent learn how to manage his or her anxiety.
 Through modeling and rewarding good coping skills and brave behavior, your child can learn how to face his or her fears and overtime will gain more confidence within him or herself.

 Why Consider Treatment at SUWS of the Carolinas

 Anxiety is a completely normal emotion that every young person will experience at some point throughout their childhood.
 However, for a teen or adolescent with an anxiety disorder the presence of anxiety can cause a significant amount of distress and can ultimately interfere with their ability to function adequately on a daily basis.

 Children and adolescents with anxiety may begin to do poorly academically, often refusing to go to school, and may socially withdrawal from those around them.
 Furthermore, untreated anxiety can lead to the development of multiple problems later on in life including the development of depression or substance use disorders, inability to obtain employment as an adult, difficulties establishing meaningful relationships, and an overall lower quality of life.